ietf-wg-ccwg/rfc5033bis/draft-scheffenegger-congress-rfc5033bis.md

 TCP) and Section&nbsp;9.7 of {{?RFC4782}} (Quick-Start).

 (4)
-: Protection Against Congestion Collaps
+: Protection Against Congestion Collapse

 : The alternate congestion control mechanism should either stop sending when the packet drop rate exceeds some threshold